jonasgama/apacke-kafka-spring-boot/README.md

 My retry policy tries 3 times in case of a IllegalArgumentException throws, the purpose of this aproach intented to see the mechanic working

-valid json to insert {"libraryEventId":null,"type":"NEW","book":{"id":null,"name":"uncle bob"}}
+valid curl to insert
+curl -X POST -H 'Content-type: application/json' -d '{"id":null,"name":"uncle bob"}' http://localhost:9000/v1/book

 #SSL